Marlin Mine: Third-party environmental and health impact studies

-Importantly, the PHR study also found that “none of the levels in the samples exceed those considered acceptable by the U.S. Centers for Disease Control and Prevention and by widely recognized scientific standards”.
+The PHR study also found that “none of the levels in the samples exceed those considered acceptable by the U.S. Centers for Disease Control and Prevention and by widely recognized scientific standards”.
 The study also found no correlation between any metal levels and occupation, no correlations between metal levels and reported health, and no correlation between reported health and proximity to the mine.
-The PHR study also reported that several metals (aluminum, manganese and cobalt) were found at higher levels in the river water and sediment sites directly below the mine when compared to sites elsewhere – however, these were not the metals showing higher levels in the residents closer to the mine.
+The PHR study also reported that several metals (aluminum, manganese and cobalt) were found at higher levels in the river water and sediment sites directly below the mine when compared to sites elsewhere – these were not the metals showing higher levels in the residents closer to the mine.
 In the river water samples, all metals were within "US benchmarks" with the exception of aluminum levels in one sample.

 The authors recommended a more comprehensive study of the area human health and ecology.
-However, the authors did not refer to the baseline study data which showed river water to have naturally high metals levels prior to the existence of the mining operation.
+The authors did not refer to the baseline study data which showed river water to have naturally high metals levels prior to the existence of the mining operation.
+However, data from said baseline study appears to contradict Montana Exploradora's own Environmental and Social Impact Study, that claimed both the Tzalá and Quichivil rivers prior to the mining operations were "proper for aquatic life and apparently free of toxicity".

 All drinking water sampled in the PHR study had metals content below limits set in the US EPA’s National Drinking Water Regulations (the highest arsenic level was found in the commercial bottled water sample).
 Soil sample metals levels were also "within background ranges", and river sediment samples all showed metals contents "lower than US regulatory benchmark values".